bdamon/MuscleDTI_Toolbox/Help/Help for fiber_quantifier.md

      dT/ds = K N

   where T is the tangent line to points along the curve, s is the step length between points, and N is the normal vector.
-In <i>fiber_quantifier</i>, K is calculated by multiplyign each side of this equation by the Moore-Penrose pseudoinverse matrix of N.
+In <i>fiber_quantifier</i>, K is calculated by multiplying each side of this equation by the Moore-Penrose pseudoinverse matrix of N.

 For curvature, the best results are obtained with polynomial-fitted fiber tracts, calculated using <i>fiber_fitter</i>.
 Fiber tract length and pennation angle are unaffected by polynomial fitting.